ShawxingKwok/ITWorks/content/post/new/_index.md

 # On the way
 - MVB: a new architecture on Android view.
 - Ksp util
-- Copy plugin: copy source code with optional replacements.
+- Router plugin: generates navigation components for both `compose` and `Android-view`.
-- Arguments plugin for Android `Activity/Fragment`
+- Copy plugin: copies source code with optional replacements.

 # Updates